ARTS CAMP: THE ART OF NATURE FAQS

 What if my student can no longer attend camp?
 What is the Wilson’s Center’s refund policy?

 The Wilson Center reserves the right to cancel a class if enrollment is insufficient.
 If a class is canceled due to insufficient enrollment, any tuition paid will be refunded in full and any registered students will be notified by email and by phone.
 No refunds or tuition credit will be given once the session has begun.
 You must notify us of your student’s withdrawal from camp at least one week prior to the camp start date in order to receive a partial refund.
 There is a $25 administration fee per camper for all refunds.

 Do you provide snacks & lunch?

-The Wilson Center will provide a healthy lunch mid-day and healthy snack mid-morning for your child.
-Typical daily lunch includes a sandwich (turkey or vegetarian), fruit and/or vegetable, and snack chips or pretzels.
+The Wilson Center will provide a healthy mid-morning snack for your child.
+A bag lunch can be included for an additional $40 fee.
+Typical bag lunch includes a sandwich (turkey or vegetarian), fruit and/or vegetable, and snack chips or pretzels.
+If your child will be bringing their own bag lunch, please note that ALL lunches must be nut free and Arts Camp staff is unable to heat up meals.
 On Fridays, we have a pizza party lunch!
 If you child has special dietary needs, please contact our Education Department at 262-373-5023 for options.